Preventing and Managing Scope Creep in Contract Management

 2. Be Flexible

 As mentioned above, some amount of scope creep is unavoidable in the long term.
-To ensure the success of the contract, you need to strike the right balance between being open to new ideas and allowing scope creep to drive the project off the rails.
+To ensure the success of the contract management process, you need to strike the right balance between being open to new ideas and allowing scope creep to drive the project off the rails.

 In order to prepare for and manage scope creep, a small portion of your budget, perhaps 10 percent, should be allocated for any contingencies that crop up during work on the project.
 Of course, this budgetary safety net should be accompanied by a proportionate amount of extra time to allow you to develop these additional features.